Answers to common questions about fundraising for the STV Children’s Appeal

-In its first ten years the STV Children’s Appeal has raised over £29 million.
+Since 2011, the STV Children’s Appeal has raised over £30 million.
 This has allowed us to make big and small awards across every local authority area in Scotland, providing much needed support to children and young people affected by poverty.

 In 2022, the Scottish Government once again match-funded the first £1m raised.

 How does the STV Children’s Appeal cover its costs?

-Overheads are met by STV plc and The Hunter Foundation meaning every penny donated is spent on the children who need it most.
+Overheads are met by STV plc and The Wood Foundation meaning every penny donated is spent on the children who need it most.

 How does the STV Children’s Appeal decide which projects to fund?